executebig/www/content/conduct.md

 You may report any concerning behavior by emailing <conduct@executebig.org> even when you are not directly involved, and an impartial staff will look into your case.
 Alternatively, if you are attending an in-person event, you may also report the behavior to an Execute Big staff or a school employee.
 We will do our best to make sure that your identity remains anonymous, and that you are provided with the results of the investigation.

 If you are reporting behavior that directly involves an Execute Big staff, you may choose to directly email a non-involved staff through the contact information listed on our [Team](/team) page.

-Changes to the Code of Conduct should be proposed by sending an email to the Execute Big team at <conduct@executebig.org>.

 ## School-Partnered Events: Title IX